'Moment of truth' for Egypt's Muslim Brotherhood

 "For the same reason we're reviewing the decision now that there are new developments on the political scene with former regime figures announcing candidacy - like Omar Suleiman (former intelligence chief and briefly vice president who has said he is considering his position) and others, even Mubarak supporters working for the ousted despot's return.

-"So, we consider all options open."'Moment of truth'
+"So, we consider all options open."

 For the Brotherhood to put up a candidate for president could also bring it into direct conflict with the ruling military council.
 And that is the other big dilemma facing the movement.